 Tips for talking to your children about racism.

 Seek out + subscribe to blogs, podcasts, news outlets and new relationships with people who are different than you.

-Be intentional on finding opportunities to walk alongside our black + brown siblings.
+Be intentional on finding opportunities to walk alongside our sibling of color.

 Take part in protests, rallies and other events that bring about awareness and change for justice.